Battle of New Orleans: British reconnaissance-in-force

 Pakenham ordered a reconnaissance-in-force on December 28 against the earthworks.
 The reconnaissance-in-force was designed to test the American line and see how well-defended it was, and if any section of the line was weak the British would take advantage of the situation, break through, and call for thousands of more soldiers to smash through the defenses.
 On the right side of this offensive the British soldiers successfully sent the militia defenders into a retreating panic with their huge show of force and were just a few hundred yards from breaching the defensive line, but the left side of the reconnaissance-in-force turned into disaster for the British.
-Jackson's artillery pieces, in concert with USS Louisiana, successfully defended the section of Line Jackson closest to the Mississippi River with enfilading fire, making it look like the British offensive completely failed even though on the section closest to the swamp the British were on the verge of breaking through.
+Jackson's artillery pieces, in concert with Louisiana, successfully defended the section of Line Jackson closest to the Mississippi River with enfilading fire, making it look like the British offensive completely failed even though on the section closest to the swamp the British were on the verge of breaking through.
 Pakenham inexplicably decided to withdraw all the soldiers after seeing the left side of his reconnaissance-in-force collapsing and retreating in panic.
 The British suffered 16 killed, 38 wounded, 2 missing and the Americans suffered 7 killed and 8 wounded.
 Luck saved Line Jackson on this day and this was the closest the British came during the whole campaign to defeating Jackson.
 American prisoners were told by their British captors they believed Louisiana had prevented them from succeeding in taking Line Jackson.
 While enduring an incessant seven‑hour cannonade by the British, Louisiana retaliated by firing approximately 800 rounds while suffering only one seaman wounded.

 After the failure of this operation Pakenham met with General Keane and Admiral Cochrane that evening for an update on the situation.
 Pakenham wanted to use Chef Menteur Pass as the invasion route, but he was overruled by Admiral Cochrane, who insisted that his boats were providing everything needed.
 Admiral Cochrane believed that the veteran British soldiers would easily destroy Jackson's ramshackle army, and he allegedly said that if the army did not do it, his sailors would, and the meeting settled the method and place of the attack.